-Injured Due To An Intersection Accident?

-    Thanks to sovereign immunity law, a government entity is not liable when a

-    light is out unless you can prove they had actual knowledge and failed to

-    timely act to fix it.
+Thanks to sovereign immunity law, a government entity is not liable when a light is out unless you can prove they had actual knowledge and failed to timely act to fix it.
 This is a tough burden to prove.

 Can the Driver with a Green Light Also Be at Fault?

 Running a red light is negligence as a matter of law.
-However, that does not

-    mean the driver who runs the red light is always 100% liable for the

-    damages.
-The driver who has a green light still has a duty to keep a proper

-    lookout.
-As a driver approaches an intersection, this means looking both

-    ways to be sure the coast is clear before you enter.
-This is basically a

-    duty to avoid an accident when possible.
-Failure to do so can result in both

-    drivers being found negligent and the jury apportioning liability between
+However, that does not mean the driver who runs the red light is always 100% liable for the damages.
+The driver who has a green light still has a duty to keep a proper lookout.
+As a driver approaches an intersection, this means looking both ways to be sure the coast is clear before you enter.
+This is basically a duty to avoid an accident when possible.
+Failure to do so can result in both drivers being found negligent and the jury apportioning liability between the two.

-    the two.

 Turning Across Traffic

-    When a driver in an intersection is attempting to make a left turn across

-    oncoming traffic, he has a duty to yield right of way.
-Failure to do so may

-    not only result in a broadside collision but may also constitute negligence.
+When a driver in an intersection is attempting to make a left turn across oncoming traffic, he has a duty to yield right of way.
+Failure to do so may not only result in a broadside collision but may also constitute negligence.
 However, it is not always negligent.
-For example, if the approaching driver

-    has no lights on at night so the turning vehicle cannot see him, this may

-    result in a finding that the approaching driver’s negligence was a majority

-    cause of the collision.
-Thus, the facts will determine who is at fault in
+For example, if the approaching driver has no lights on at night so the turning vehicle cannot see him, this may result in a finding that the approaching driver’s negligence was the majority cause of the collision.
+Thus, the facts will determine who is at fault in these situations.

-    these situations.

 Failing to Maintain a Safe Distance